Why Do Americans Bet on Sports? Exploring Motivations

 The sense of connection to other sports bettors also seems to extend far beyond the home or office water cooler.
 More than nine in ten sports bettors (92.6%) believe the activity is either ‘very popular’ (53.1%) or ‘somewhat popular’ (39.5%) in the state they live in.

 Looking at these numbers, it’s fair to conclude that exposure to an accepting social circle and family environment is highly motivating for sports bettors.
 This suggests that growing acceptance of sports betting will lead more curious fans to give it a try.
+When CT sports betting went live recently, it’s important for bettors to find that accepting environment to ensure good exposure to sports betting.

 Sports Betting Dime Survey Background